-Vanilla price rise hits ice cream makers
+Vanilla price rise hits ice-cream makers

 The vast majority of vanilla - over 75% - is grown on the tropical island of Madagascar, off the South East coast of the African Continent.

 "The main reason for the high price is that there was a cyclone in Madagascar last March which damaged a lot of the plantations," said Julian Gale, a commodities analyst for IEG Vu.

 "And despite hopes that the price would have eased by now, it's still holding on the high side because demand is so strong."

+The BBC's Tim Healy in Madagascar says that in addition to this, market watchers conclude that commodity speculation by a few large buyers is forcing prices upwards.

 It's a difficult spice to cultivate, extracted from the delicate vanilla orchid flower.
 As a result, vanilla is the second most expensive spice in the world, after saffron.

 "The other big producers are Papua New Guinea, India and Uganda," said Mr Gale.

 "It's exported globally, a lot goes to America as it has a big ice cream industry."

-It's not just ice cream: vanilla is popular across sweet foods, alcohol, as well as scented perfumes, cosmetics and perfumes.
+It's not just ice cream: vanilla is popular across sweet foods, alcohol, as well as cosmetics and perfumes.

 Natural vanilla extract comes in potent, sweet scented brown liquor.
 Food manufacturers also purchase spent vanilla powder, the little black dots sometimes seen in ice cream.
 The price of that has also increased threefold.

 Synthetic flavouring called vanillin is extracted from wood and sometimes even petroleum.
-It is anticipated it will now be more widely used across industries trying to avoid escalating
+It is anticipated it will now be more widely used across industries trying to avoid escalating costs.